 No, you will need to request the certificate from the county where the event occurred.

-California law prohibits our department from posting vital record information online.
-You may come into our office to search our vital record index.
-You may request a certified copy of a certificate without performing the search; however, when a thorough search has been completed, and no record is found, the fee will be retained as required by law.
+California law prohibits our department from providing vital record information over the phone or online.
+You may request a certified copy of a certificate; however, when a thorough search has been completed, and no record is found, the fee will be retained as required by law.
 If the requested record is not found, you will receive a Certification of No Record.
 The search fee that is charged includes a copy of the record, if found.
 If you do not qualify as an Authorized Requestor, your request form does not need to be notarized.
 You will receive an informational certified copy of the record, if found.

 You may complete a copy request form either in person, by mail or online.
 Should you wish to request a copy, please click on Order a Birth Certificate or Order a Death Certificate at the top of this page.